ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend-that-allows-creating-bounties.md

 The CLI should allow a user to use the `bounty` command and provide an integer in order to build the "Bootstrap Math Bounty Box" Action using our headless dApp.

-From the argument checking code block above, we will be filling out the logic for the `bounty` command in this section.
+From the argument checking code block above, we will now be filling out the logic.

 The first thing we will do is allow the user to submit a number of Ergs, rather than nanoErgs.
 This makes it much easier for our average user to understand how much they are spending.
 This is simple with the HDF: